 Strategy and Key Players

 Finding the voices

-We contacted transformative initiatives recommended by international organizations and expert advisers such as IAF (Inter American Foundation), Practical Action, SDSN Andes (Sustainable Development Solutions Network) and Premio Cívico, among others.
-Their support enabled our cooperation with more than 25 projects scattered in diverse environments along the road.
-In every encounter we used a volunteer logic to support their cause, working side by side with them as we submerged in their daily lives.
+We contacted transformative initiatives recommended by international organizations and expert advisers such as IAF (Inter-American Foundation), Practical Action, SDSN Andes (Sustainable Development Solutions Network), and Premio Cívico, among others.
+Their support enabled our cooperation with more than 25 projects scattered in diverse regions.
+In every encounter, we used a volunteer logic to support their cause, working side by side with them as we submerged in their daily lives.

-These privileged experiences allowed for close interactions that served both as research and as the creative fuel for narrative ideation.
-The goal was to provide the project leaders with free high quality content that would strengthen their communication skills with close actors, supporters, and their own communities.
+These privileged experiences allowed for close interactions that served both as ethnographic research and as the creative fuel for narrative ideation.
+The goal was to provide the project leaders with free high-quality content that would strengthen their communication skills with close actors, supporters, and their communities.
 This idea of adding value to the projects while appealing to a broader global audience was the fundamental notion upon which the content platform was built.

 Brand & Digital Media

 Storytelling to take action

 As we moved down south, we shared our experiences using photography, interviews, written articles, short films, and social media content.
 All of these pieces followed an emotional approach, depicting complex social issues through a close perspective obtained from our field immersions.
 The visual language was crafted to evoke positivity and highlight the resilient spirit of a region that thrives in the face of adversity.
 This, along with a warm and relatable tone, was essential to engage viewers and get them involved in the conversation.